yummydirtDev/AlexRPG/CONTRIBUTING.md

 # Contributing

+We encourage anybody to contribute, no matter how small!

 To contribute to AlexRPG, make a fork, make your changes and make a descriptive pull request.

 ## Style